arnab132/Calculator-Application-GUI-Python/README.md

 What is a Calculator?

-For those who do not know, a calculator is basically a program on a computer that simulates the behavior of any hand-held calculator useful for performing Mathematical Calculations.
+For those who do not know, a Calculator is basically a program on a computer that simulates the behavior of any hand-held calculator useful for performing Mathematical Calculations.
 It is a very basic device used in our every day lives.
 Now all the smartphones also have a Calculator application in them.

 While creating any GUI Application there are mainly two steps: